QuentinWach/Hack-Computer/src/1_Get_Started.md

 Optionally, [Logisim](http://www.cburch.com/logisim/) can be a nice playground to test circuit ideas fast.

 ## Installing Logisim
-Installing Logisim is as easy as downloading the `.exe` from http://www.cburch.com/logisim/ and following the install instructions.
+Installing Logisim is as easy as downloading the `.exe` from [http://www.cburch.com/logisim/](http://www.cburch.com/logisim/) and following the install instructions.
 It is a compiled program with an intuitive GUI.
 You can then go ahead and immediately build your first digital circuits.
 In fact, Logisim is quite capable of simulating any computer you want to build.
 But while it is more intuitive and great for testing ideas, it is also quite time-consuming for larger projects to draw and connect every component yourself.
 That's just one of many reasons for why we have programmatic hardware description languages.

 ## Installing Icarus Verilog & GTK Wave
 [Download Icarus here](https://bleyer.org/icarus/).
-THis installation program will include gtkwave as well.
+This installation program will include gtkwave as well.
 Make sure to use the most recent version and during installation check the installation path box so that you can open Icarus and verilog simply by typing
 ```
 >gtkwave
 ```